Valour-class frigate: Anti-air warfare

-The ships have a 16-cell vertical launching system, holding up to 16 Denel Dynamics Umkhonto-IR Block 2 surface-to-air missiles, with a range of up to 15 km.
-Th Umkhonto system can engage up to four targets simultaneously.
-The all-weather missiles can reach distances of up to 8 km in 18 seconds and have countermeasure resistance.
+The ships are fitted with a 32-cell (four 8-cell modules) vertical launching system, although only 16 of these cells are typically armed with Denel Dynamics Umkhonto-IR Block II surface-to-air missiles during peacetime, each with a range of up to 15 km.
+The remaining cells can be armed within a few hours if required, bringing the total loadout to 32 missiles.
+The Umkhonto system can engage up to four targets simultaneously, and the all-weather missiles can reach distances of 8 km in approximately 18 seconds while maintaining resistance to countermeasures.

 Anti-surface warfare

 The vessels are fitted with two 4-cell launchers for up to eight MBDA MM40 Block 2 Exocet surface-to-surface missiles, with a range of 72 km.
 Maximum speed of 1,148 kph, with sea-skimming capabilities, preprogramed manoeuvres, active radar seeker and a high explosive fragmentation warhead.

 Anti-submarine warfare

-The ships are fitted for but not with two 324 mm torpedo tubes.
+The ships are fitted for but not equipped with two 324 mm torpedo tubes.

 Countermeasures

 The ships are equipped with Saab Grintek Avitronics SME 100/200 ESM (Intercept and Jammer) & ELINT and two Saab Grintek Avitronics MRL Super Barricade chaff launchers (96 decoys) for countermeasures.